 Dr. Kerri Blackburn

 Dr. Kerri Blackburn has wanted to be a veterinarian since she was three years old.
 She loves the challenges posed by veterinary medicine and truly enjoys resolving the physical maladies that befall our companion animals.
 Her special interests include nutrition, internal medicine, surgery, neurology, oncology and ultrasound.
-Dr. Blackburn serves as the Internship Director for AMH.
+Dr. Blackburn serves as the General Practice Medical Director.

 Dr. Blackburn attended the University of South Florida for her undergraduate studies in microbiology and received her veterinary degree for the University of Florida.
 She also completed an internship with Affiliated Veterinary Specialists in Florida.
 Dr. Blackburn has attended multiple CE events, including AVCIM and WVC.

 Dr. Blackburn has participated in research regarding giardia to better treat and diagnose this infection.
 She is a member of the Sterile Feral team at Animal Medical Hospital – a program dedicated to spaying feral cats in the Charlotte area.
 Dr. Blackburn is a member of AAHA, NCVMA, AVMA, World Vets and in a network of ER vets for disasters in North Carolina.

 Several animals share Dr. Blackburn’s life, including a dog, Roxie and 2 cats, Hamburglar and Stache.
 When not working, Dr. Blackburn enjoys spending time with her husband and son, painting and pursuing artistic activities.
 She can also be found hiking, whitewater rafting, mountain biking and practicing yoga.